-The approximate composition of orange byproducts was tabulated in Table 1.
+The approximate composition of orange by-products was tabulated in Table 1.
 It could be noted that the peel contained higher values of total protein and fiber, while the pulp had the higher values of carbohydrates and moisture.
 Both contained similar amounts of ash and fat.
 These data are partially matched with that reported by Abd-Elwahed [16].
 Related results have been reported in different studies, while many factors affect the contents of orange's peel and pulp like climate, citrus variety, agricultural, and analytical methods [42].
-Owing to their extra nutritional value, rich resources of protein, fibre, and ash, and data from this study and others, these plant components might be employed successfully in food technology and/or nutritional applications.
-It is also a low-fat calorie food, subsequently more suitable for humans in diet and cardiovascular diseases.
-Additionally, orange by-products are characterized by a high fiber content.
-Although fiber is indigestible, it plays a significant nutritional role since it helps to provide bulk to stool and aid in the movement through the digestive tract.
+Owing to their extra nutritional value, rich resources of protein, fibre, and ash, and data from this study and others, these plant components might be employed effectiveness in food technology and/or nutrition purposes.
+In terms of nutrition and cardiovascular disorders, it is also a lower-fat calorie meal.
+The high fiber content of orange by-products is another noticeable feature.
+Despite being indigestible, fibers serve a crucial nutritional function by contributing bulk to stool and facilitating passage through the digestive system.

 Table 1.
-Approximate composition of orange byproducts (on dry weight, DW).
+The approximate composition of orange by-products (on dry weight, DW).

-OPP OPuP
+Parameters (g/100g) OPP OPuP

-5.18 ± 0.35 5.05 ± 0.51
+Ash 5.18 ± 0.35 5.05 ± 0.51

-2.28 ± 0.21 2.18 ± 0.32
+Total fats 2.28 ± 0.21 2.18 ± 0.32

-11.58 ± 1.56 7.63 ± 0.77
+Total proteins 11.58 ± 1.56 7.63 ± 0.77

-57.73 ± 3.25 59.
-17 ± 2.21
+Total carbohydrates 57.73 ± 3.25 $59.\ 17 \pm 2.21$

-12.66 ± 0.65 9.29 ± 0.74
+Crude fiber 12.66 ± 0.65 9.29 ± 0.74

-10.57 ± 1.32 16.68 ± 1.67
+Total moisture 10.57 ± 1.32 16.68 ± 1.67

-$\begin{array}{c} 2.28 \pm 0.21 \\ 11.58 \pm 1.56 \\ 57.73 \pm 3.25 \\ 12.66 \pm 0.65 \end{array}$

-Each value signifies the Mean of three replicates \pm SD.
+Each value signifies the Mean of four replicates \pm stander division SD.
 Means under the same row with different superscript letters are significantly different at $p \le 0.05$.
 OPP, orange peel powder; OPuP, orange pulp powder.